 So why is “a lot of e-learning just plain awful“?
 Ethan Edwards offers a reason.

 “Following tradition, doing what is recommended by many authoring tools, and patterning one’s work after many examples in the workplace is going to result in pretty ineffective e-learning … It’s interesting to contemplate why the field of e-learning perpetuates—and even encourages—ineffective practices for so long.
 In other fields, ineffective procedures become extinct.
 For example, doctors quit using leeches to bleed illness out of people when we realized it did no good.
 However in the field of e-learning, millions of dollars are spent each year on ineffective page-turners (“PowerPoint on Steroids” has become the common term) that authors, administrators, and learners alike freely admit are not even paid attention to as learners press NEXT as quickly as possible to complete.

 Hence, although for some, the term e-learning means a wide range of online learning opportunities, for many it has unfortunately become synonymous with unappealing, click-next online courses.

-In the modern workplace it is NOT just about improving the training/e-learning experience?
-It requires a new organisational learning culture or mindset that enables and supports all the ways of learning at work.
-On the next page you will find the 5 key features of Modern Workplace Learning (MWL).
+In the modern workplace it is no longer just about improving the training/e-learning experience, it requires a new organisational learning culture or mindset that enables and supports continuous learning (in all its ways) at work.
+I call this Modern Workplace Learning (MWL).